 Location Description Activities will occur city-wide.
 Planned Activities Public service programs for LMI and special populations, including homeless services, education services, legal services, and services to support the elderly.
-4 Project Name CDBG: PY21 Housing Programs Target Area Goals Supported 2A.
+4 Project Name CDBG: PY22 Housing Programs Target Area Goals Supported 2A.
 Preserve Existing Homeownership Housing 2B.
-Develop New Affordable Housing Needs Addressed Preserve, Protect, and Produce Housing Stock Funding CDBG: \$458,397 Description Provide for owner occupied housing rehabilitation in target areas of the jurisdiction.
+Develop New Affordable Housing Needs Addressed Preserve, Protect, and Produce Housing Stock Funding CDBG: \$349,500 Description Provide for owner occupied housing rehabilitation and minor home repair for LMI households.
 The City will also acquire new and demolish old properties to create opportunities for new affordable development.
 These activities will benefit LMI households.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 50 units owned by low-income households will receive grants for rehabilitation or minor repairs and 30 people will have access to temporary shelter.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 60 units owned by low-income households will receive grants for rehabilitation or minor repairs and 30 people will have access to temporary shelter.
 Location Description Planned Activities Housing rehabilitation and minor repairs; and acquisition, demolition, and clearance to support construction of affordable housing and temporary shelter.
-5 Project Name CDBG: PY21 Economic Development Target Area Goals Supported 4A.
-Provide for Small Business Assistance Needs Addressed Economic Development Funding CDBG: \$520,838 Description The City will provide economic development support using funds to assist small businesses in the jurisdiction.
+5 Project Name CDBG: PY22 Economic Development Target Area Goals Supported 4A.
+Provide for Small Business Assistance Needs Addressed Economic Development Funding CDBG: \$90,445 Description The City will provide economic development support using funds to assist small businesses in the jurisdiction.
 Activities will include small business grants, and employment programs to create or retain permanent jobs.
-Target Date 6/30/2022
+Target Date 6/30/2023

-Estimate the number and type of families that will benefit from the proposed activities 20 small businesses will receive grants and 15 jobs wlll be created/retained.
+Estimate the number and type of families that will benefit from the proposed activities 10 small businesses will receive grants and 10 jobs will be created/retained.
 Location Description Activities will occur city-wide.
 Planned Activities Small Business Assistance Program (façade improvement program, small business grants, employment programs to create or retain permanent jobs), and training and technical assistance for small businesses.